-Figure 9.7 – Display of current data (see Figure 9.6) but at a higher resolution
+Figure 9.6 – Display of surface current data (see Figure 9.5) but at a higher resolution

 (data courtesy of St. Lawrence Global Observatory, Canada).

 9.3.2 Low Resolution

-Displaying at a low resolution (i.e., zooming out) increases the density of symbols (Figure 9.8a).
-However, by applying a thinning algorithm, the number of vectors may be reduced (Figure 9.8b).
+Displaying at a low resolution (i.e., zooming out) increases the density of symbols (Figure 9.7a).
+However, by applying a thinning algorithm, the number of vectors may be reduced (Figure 9.7b).
 In this case, every fourth vector was plotted.